anshali15634/-Software-Enhancement-and-Refactoring-of-a-Classic-Brick-Breaker-Game/README.md

 - Class variables like LEFT, RIGHT remained in the Main (now Controller) class as they related to user input.
 - Class variables like NO_HIT, HIT_RIGHT, etc were moved to the Block class as they are related to the block's game state.
+- ArrayLists for blocks, bullets and powers (blocks, bullets and powerArray) were re-defined as type CopyOnWriteArrayList as it allows concurrent modification and iteration without synchronization issues.
+These arrays were then moved to the Model class as they are a part of the game state.
 - for the buttons, a class GameButton was introduced to reduce the amount of duplicated code for initializing the buttons (setting positions, images, dimensions each of the five buttons).
 The initialized buttons were moved to the View class as they dealt with the user interface.